jleopore/hugo-theme-m10c/README.md

   url = "/tags/"
 ```

-[Read Hugo documentations](https://gohugo.io/content-management/menus/#readout) for more informations about menu
+For more details about menus, see [the hugo docs](https://gohugo.io/content-management/menus/#readout).

 To add a social link, add the following lines in `params`: